Native American Educational Services College: Active period

 NAES offered its first class in April 1975.
 The course was "Dynamics of Community Health."
 It was taught by Edith Johns, a registered nurse, and covered topics such as Indian health care, child development, and patients rights.
 The course took place on the second floor of the Native American Committee's offices on Hermitage Avenue in Chicago.

 In a 1993 interview in the Chicago Tribune, NAES College president Faith Smith recalled that the first students were "11 people to agree to be in the first class of students.
 Most of them were in their late 30s and 40s.
 One man was in his late 50s.
 People had a lot of respect for him, so his coming into the class was important."
 Over time, most NAES students were professionals and paraprofessionals in Native American organizations rather than recent high-school graduates.
 NAES envisioned its programs as "a validation of the knowledge and skills its students had accumulated during years of work in Native American organizations".

 In the years after the establishment of the Chicago campus, locations were founded in Minneapolis–Saint Paul, on the Menominee Indian Reservation in Wisconsin, and on the Fort Peck Indian Reservation in Montana.

 NAES became a fully accredited institution of higher learning in 1984.
 Some years of financial struggles came to a head in the early 2000s, and the North Central Association of Colleges and Schools withdrew the school's accreditation in 2005.
-Dorene P. Wiese, Ed.D, became the president of NAES in 2005.
+Dorene P. Wiese, Ed.D., became the president of NAES in 2005.

 Today

 After the college lost its accreditation, the American Indian Association of Illinois facilitated an affiliation between NAES and Eastern Illinois University, for the first five years as NAES College and then for the second five years, under the name Medicine Shield College Program.
 Continuing to address many of the concerns and goals identified in the 1961 Declaration of Indian Purpose, the program provides "advising, financial aid assistance, college planning, tutoring, and many other services" for Native American students.
 This MOU agreement ended in 2015, after 40 students received BA degrees from EIU.
-The NAES library and archives continue collaborating with the University of Chicago library, which holds many of the NAES documents and the Newberry Library, which utilized the NAES archives and president Wiese's expertise in its Indigenous Chicago oral history program of 2022-2-24..
-In 2020, NAES and AIAI collaborated as the NAES College Digital Library Project, which is an initiative, to begin the digitization of NAES archive materials.
+The NAES library and archives continue collaborating with the University of Chicago library, which holds many of the NAES documents, and the Newberry Library, which utilized the NAES archives and President Wiese's expertise in its Indigenous Chicago oral history program of 2022–2–24.
+In 2020, NAES and AIAI collaborated as the NAES College Digital Library Project, which is an initiative to begin the digitization of NAES archive materials.
 This group included NAES, the American Indian Association of Illinois, Northwestern University Library, and Northwestern University's Center for Native American and Indigenous Research.
-NAES and the American Indian Association of Illinois share space today within Ebenezer Luthern Church, 1650 W. Foster, Chicago, IL.
+NAES and the American Indian Association of Illinois share space today within Ebenezer Lutheran Church, 1650 W. Foster, Chicago, IL.